Thursday 18 October 2018

 How would you summarise your experience?

-My time at 3 SIDED CUBE couldn’t have been more enjoyable, working on 'Tech For Good' projects which are fueled by the team’s passion to create social impact on a global scale, help communities in need and leave the world a better place than they found it.
+My time at 3 SIDED CUBE couldn’t have been more enjoyable, working on 'Tech For Good' projects which are fuelled by the team’s passion to create social impact on a global scale, help communities in need and leave the world a better place than they found it.

 What were the biggest things you learnt?